Old Timers Cabin

 construction to evoke idealized images of pioneers in Alberta.

-The cabin was situated in the river valley on Scona Hill, on a site which had been levelled to provide fill for the Low Level Bridge.
+The cabin was situated in the river valley on Scona Hill, on a site which had been leveled to provide fill for the Low Level Bridge.
 The cabin is a relatively modern example of log construction.
 The style was consciously chosen for its status as a pioneer icon, reflecting the Northern Alberta Pioneers and Descendants Association’s connection with the past.
 The association dates back to 1894 when it was founded by Edmonton’s earliest prominent businessmen, such as James Gibbons (1894 – 1895), Donald Ross Sr. (1896), John McDougall (1897), and Harrison Young (1898).

 If you would like to inquire about the Old Timers Cabin for your event or book a tour to see what the facility has to offer, please get in touch with us through the contact form.
 You can also check the calendar in the bookings section.